cloudreach/react-questions/question2/README.md

 1. Implement the Redux backend.
 2. Lift the state out of the `Filter` component and manage it with Redux (`filterText`).
+3. Update the `ItemList` component to that it displays the filtered items.

 ## Running the project